Sitamarhi district

-Sitamarhi is one of the districts in the Mithila region of the Indian state of Bihar, India.
+Sitamarhi district is one of the districts in the Indian state of Bihar.
 Dumra is the administrative headquarters of this district.
-The district is a part of the Tirhut Division and is located along the border of Nepal.
+The district is a part of the Tirhut division It is believed to be the place of manifestation of Goddess Sita in the ancient Mithila Kingdom while the legendary King Janaka in the epic Ramayana was ploughing a farm field in the present city of Sitamarhi.
+Presently in the city of Sitamarhi, there are two locations claimed to be the birthplace of the Goddess Sita.
+The two locations are Urvija Kund at Janaki Sthan and Janaki Kund at Punauradham.

 History

 This place is considered as birthplace of Sita, the main character of the epic Ramayana and a temple dedicated to Sita lies near Sitamarhi town.
 A Rock cut sanctuary of Mauryan period is found near Sitamarhi.

 In 1875, a Sitamarhi subdistrict was created within the Muzaffarpur district.
 Sitmarhi was detached from Muzaffarpur and became a separate district as of 11 December 1972.
 It is situated in the northern part of Bihar.
 The district headquarters is located in Dumra, five kilometers south of Sitamarhi.

 Sitamarhi district became a full-fledged district when it was split from Muzaffarpur district in 1972.
 1994 saw the split of Sheohar district from Sitamarhi.

-The district is currently a part of the Red Corridor.
+The district was a part of the Red Corridor.The Indian government recently declared it naxal-free.